wilsonify/wilsonify.github.io/content/recipes/YELLOW SPLIT PEA AND GREEN ONION LETTUCE WRAPS229.md

 ## Instructions
 1 Rinse the peas well and then throw them in a medium pot with the water and a pinch of salt

 and bring them to a boil.
-Reduce the heat and let those sons of bitches simmer until they are
+Reduce the heat and let those sons of   simmer until they are

 tender, 10 to 15 minutes.
 You can figure that    out just by tasting them.
 When the peas are